Our Bylaws

 f.
 The Board shall determine all charges, rates and fees in connection with water service to all consumers or members.

 g.
-The Board shall vote on all water Membership Agreement applications.
+The Board shall approve all water Membership Agreement applications and IU applications.

 h.
 The Board or the General Manager shall retain the services of a licensed engineer to prepare plans and specifications on all installations involving extensions of mains, water storage, water sources, and other infrastructure as determined by the Board and DOH regulations.